Acute radiation syndrome: Signs and symptoms

 Early symptoms of ARS typically include nausea, vomiting, headaches, fatigue, fever, and a short period of skin reddening.
 These symptoms may occur at radiation doses as low as 0.35 Gy.
 These symptoms are common to many illnesses, and may not, by themselves, indicate acute radiation sickness.

 Dose effects

 A similar table and description of symptoms (given in rems, where 100 rem = 1 Sv), derived from data from the effects on humans subjected to the atomic bombings of Hiroshima and Nagasaki, the indigenous peoples of the Marshall Islands subjected to the Castle Bravo thermonuclear bomb, animal studies and lab experiment accidents, have been compiled by the U.S. Department of Defense.

-A person who was less than 1 mile from the atomic bomb Little Boys hypocenter at Hiroshima, Japan, was found to have absorbed about 9.46 grays (Gy) of ionizing radiation.
+A person who was less than 1 mile from the atomic bomb Little Boy's hypocenter at Hiroshima, Japan, was found to have absorbed about 9.46 grays (Gy) of ionizing radiation.
 The doses at the hypocenters of the Hiroshima and Nagasaki atomic bombings were 240 and 290 Gy, respectively.